Blog

 Services are the large, physical resources you’ll provide to your members.
 For most coworking spaces, this is some combination of:

-For example, you find that based on your business model, you will need 12 private offices.
-This is the stage to sketch all of those needs out before starting on your floor plan.
 You may find it helpful to write out the exact number of each resource you’ll need in order to hit your revenue targets.

 Essentials

 Essentials are non-negotiables that you’ll need to include in your space.
-These are things that your space will need to have, regardless of the business model or demographic served.
+These are things that your space will need to have, regardless of your business model or demographic served.
 It can include things like:

 • Kitchen or food area